-The purpose of this study is to identify the various factors that will have significant association on types of family financial socialization activities.
-In this study, family financial socialization activities are investigated in terms of the extent (financial experiential learning), type (financial discussions) and frequency (demonstration of financial activities) of family financial socialization activities.
-While the importance of family financial socialization activities towards children and young adults' financial outcome is well established, less is known about the factors that results in different emphasis and ways in which parents financially socialize with their children.
-This also applies to Malaysia where there are more studies on effects of family financial socialization than exploring the factors that could shape or affect family financial socialization activities in Malaysian families.
+The purpose of this study is to identify the various factors that will have significant associations with types of family financial socialisation activities.
+In this study, family financial socialisation activities are investigated in terms of the extent

+(financial experiential learning), type (financial discussions) and frequency (demonstration of financial activities) of family financial socialisation activities.
+While the importance of family financial socialisation activities towards children and young adults' financial outcomes is well established, less is known about the factors that result in different emphases and ways in which parents financially socialise with their children.
+This situation also applies to Malaysia where there are more studies on the effects of family financial socialisation than exploring the factors that could shape or affect family financial socialisation activities in Malaysian families.

-As indicated from this study, parents from lower social economic status such as lower income and education are less likely to conduct family financial This may stem from them having less financial socialization activities. knowledge and awareness.
-Also, they may have limited financial experience and less understanding of the importance of family financial socialization.
+As indicated by this study, parents from lower socioeconomic status, such as lower income and education, are less likely to conduct family financial socialisation activities.
+This situation may stem from them having less financial knowledge and awareness.
+Also, they may have limited financial experience and less understanding of the importance of family financial socialisation.
 Therefore, financial educators should first equip these parents with financial knowledge.
-This will enable the parents to engage in various financial services and have wider financial experience which they can then demonstrate and financially educate their children to through family activities.
-Given that children and young adults from these families are more financially vulnerable, it is important that financial educators assist parents from the lower socio-economic status by educating them and showing them the different ways parents could financially socialize with their children considering their socio-economic status.
-This will help to reduce the cycle of financial vulnerability among those in the lower socioeconomic status group.
+This approach will enable the parents to engage in various financial services and have wider financial experience, which they can then demonstrate and financially educate their children through family activities.
+Given that children and young adults from these families are more financially vulnerable, it is important that financial educators assist parents from the lower socioeconomic status by educating them and showing them the different ways parents could financially socialise with their children, considering their socioeconomic status.
+This approach will help to reduce the cycle of financial vulnerability among those in the lower socioeconomic status group.

 In addition, the study highlighted the importance of continuous effort for financial education.
-Past studies have shown that individuals with stronger financial knowledge are financially more sophisticated whereby they are more like to engage in stock markets and are also better in coping with financial matters.
-This would be helpful when financially knowledgeable individuals become parents.
-Hence, in such circumstances, children will benefit from the financial experiential learning, advanced financial discussions, and demonstration of financial activities from their parents.
-Parenting counsellors can educate parents of the importance of financial experiential learning and assure them to allow children to make financial mistakes in the process as they can learn through their mistakes within the financial boundaries set by the parents.
+Past studies have shown that individuals with stronger financial knowledge are financially more sophisticated, whereby they are more likely to engage in stock markets and are also better at coping with financial matters.
+This situation would be helpful when financially knowledgeable individuals become parents.
+Hence, in such circumstances, children will benefit from financial experiential learning, advanced financial discussions, and demonstration of financial activities from their parents.
+Parenting counsellors can educate parents on the importance of financial experiential learning and assure them to allow children to make financial mistakes in the process as they can learn through their mistakes within the financial boundaries set by the parents.

-A close and warm parent-child relationship provides a conducive environment for family financial socialization particularly for parents to demonstrate financial activities.
+A close and warm parent-child relationship provides a conducive environment for family financial socialisation, particularly for parents to demonstrate financial activities.
 Generally, children are found to learn better through practices and informal learning, and this is best achieved through demonstration of financial activities during family outings.
-Hence, in educating parents about financial parenting, it is important to not just focus on the financial concepts and behaviour but also to provide parents tips on communication skills and ways to foster closer relationship with their children.
+Hence, in educating parents about financial parenting, it is important to not just focus on the financial concepts and behaviour but also to provide parental tips on communication skills and ways to foster closer relationships with their children.

-In summary, this study has identified some of the factors that could enhance or restrain family financial socialization.
-This is important given the benefits of family financial socialization on young adults' financial capability.
-An insight to these factors could complement financial education and also to incorporate these factors into parenting classes to coach parents on ways to financially socialize with their children while taking into account the factors that could enhance the financial socialization process.
-Based on the findings of this study, several recommendations have been put forth above on how financial educators and parenting counsellors can help and educate parents to financially socialize with their children.
+In summary, this study has identified some of the factors that could enhance or restrain family financial socialisation.
+This finding is important given the benefits of family financial socialisation on young adults' financial capability.
+An insight into these factors could complement financial education and also incorporate these factors into parenting classes to coach parents on ways to financially socialise with their children while taking into account the factors that could enhance the financial socialisation process.
+Based on the findings of this study, several recommendations have been put forth above on how financial educators and parenting counsellors can help and educate parents to financially socialise with their children.